Complex pathways of climate mobility for children and youth in Ethiopia

 Info

-Start date: 1 March, 2023 End date: 28 February, 2027 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 23-02-DIIS Countries: Ethiopia Thematic areas: Climate change, Gender equality, Humanitarian assistance and development, Lead institution: Danish Institute for International Studies (DIIS), Denmark Partner institutions: The Organisation for Social Science Research in Eastern and Southern Africa (OSSREA), Ethiopia Project coordinator: Ninna Nyberg Sørensen Total grant: 12,347,391 DKK
+Start date: 1 March, 2023 End date: 28 February, 2027 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 23-02-DIIS Countries: Ethiopia Thematic areas: Climate change, Gender equality, Humanitarian assistance and development, Lead institution: Danish Institute for International Studies (DIIS), Denmark Partner institutions: The Organisation for Social Science Research in Eastern and Southern Africa (OSSREA), Ethiopia Project website: go to website (the site might be inactive) Project coordinator: Ninna Nyberg Sørensen Total grant: 12,347,391 DKK

 Project summary